uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/attributes/post-ops.rst

 preserved.

 The :math:`scale` factor is supported in :ref:`int8
-<attributes-quantization-label>` inference only.
-For all other cases the scale
+<int8-quantization-label>` inference only.
+For all other cases the
-must be `1.0`.
+scale must be `1.0`.

 .. _post_ops_sum-label: